Prospective Transfer Students

 Portfolios should use an 8.5”x11” format in either a portrait or landscape orientation.
 Include a Table of Contents that lists your name and Cal Poly EMPL ID, along with Course Names, Course Prefixes, Course Dates, and Community College names.
 Please use the Word template and see the example.

-Portfolios need not include work from every course but instead should focus on design studios and technical courses equivalent to Cal Poly’s first year design (ARCH 131,132 and 133), second year design (ARCH 251, 252 and 253), and second year technology (ARCH 241 and 242, as well as ARCH 207 if taken).
-1-3 pages should suffice for each course.
+Portfolios need not include work from every course but instead should focus on design studios and technical courses equivalent to Cal Poly’s first year design (ARCH 131,132 and 133), second year design (ARCH 251, 252 and 253), and second year technology (ARCH 241, 242, and 207).
+We're interested in seeing process as well as finished work, but 1-3 pages should suffice for each course.

 Organize your work in a manner that helps us understand the courses you took, past or present, that are equivalent to Cal Poly’s.
-Be sure to include a page number and the appropriate course prefix.
-Please reflect this info in the Table of Contents (see above).
 Remember that design is important to us, so the way you present your work will be taken into consideration in your selection.

 Prospective students may use the following resources to help determine their preparedness for transferring to Cal Poly’s Architecture Department.